go-restruct/restruct/README.md

 ## Status

   * All of the code needs more testing.
-  * A preliminary implementation of unpacking was created.
+  * A preliminary implementation of packing and unpacking was created.
 Most of it is covered by testing, but we need a lot more assertions made.
-  * There is no packing implementation yet.
-  * Struct tags specifying type overrides, sizeof fields, byte order and skip values are implemented and functional for decoding.
+  * Struct tags specifying type overrides, sizeof fields, byte order and skip values are implemented and functional for both encoding and decoding.
   * Performance is bad.
 This could be remedied with caching, careful profiling, and hopefully at some point, code generation for packing/unpacking.
 Still, if parsing binary data is not your bottleneck, this package should do just